asnelling/AreaCodeBlocker/README.md

 ## Usage

-To add a prefix to the blocklist, press "+" on the bottom right:
+To add a prefix to the blacklist, press "+" on the bottom right:

 ![Add a new prefix](screenshots/empty_blocklist.png)